-Wash fruit in cold water, and pat-dry them using a soft cloth or paper.
-Cut the fruit lengthwise into two equal halves.
+Wash fruit in cold water and pat dry them using a soft cloth or paper.
+Cut the fruit lengthwise into two halves.
 Then, scoop out the juicy pulp with a spoon.
 Discard the tough shell.

-Passion fruits have unique tart, and sweet-flavor and sweet taste.
-Purple passion fruits are generally smaller but more flavorful than yellow-golden passions.
+Passion fruits have a unique tart pleasant flavor and sweet taste.
+Purple passion fruits are smaller but more flavorful than yellow-golden passions.

 Here are some serving tips: